T. J. Hooker: Home media

-Sony Pictures Home Entertainment has released the first two seasons on DVD in Region 1 and 2.
-Due to poor sales, no further seasons were released.
-This release has been discontinued and is out of print.
+Sony Pictures Home Entertainment released the first two seasons on DVD in Region 1 and 2.
+Due to poor sales, no further seasons followed.
+This title is out of print.

-On August 27, 2013, Mill Creek Entertainment announced that it had acquired the rights to various television series from the Sony Pictures library, including T. J. Hooker.
-It subsequently re-released the first two seasons on DVD on April 1, 2014.
+In 2013, Mill Creek Entertainment announced that it had acquired the rights to various television series from the Sony Pictures library, including T. J. Hooker.
+It re-released the first two seasons on DVD in 2014.

-On April 5, 2017, it was announced that Shout!
-Factory had acquired the rights to the series and subsequently released T. J. Hooker – The Complete Series on DVD in Region 1 on July 18, 2017.
+In 2017, Shout!
+Factory acquired the rights and released T. J. Hooker – The Complete Series on DVD in Region 1.